stonepros/stone/doc/rados/configuration/mon-config-ref.rst

          may have an inaccurate CRUSH weight set for the nearfull OSDs.

 .. tip:: These settings only apply during cluster creation.
 Afterwards they need
-         to be changed in the OSDMap using ``ceph osd set-nearfull-ratio`` and ``ceph osd set-full-ratio``
+         to be changed in the OSDMap using ``stone osd set-nearfull-ratio`` and ``stone osd set-full-ratio``

 .. index:: heartbeat

 Heartbeat
 ---------

-Ceph monitors know about the cluster by requiring reports from each OSD, and by receiving reports from OSDs about the status of their neighboring OSDs.
-Ceph provides reasonable default settings for monitor/OSD interaction; however,  you may modify them as needed.
+Stone monitors know about the cluster by requiring reports from each OSD, and by receiving reports from OSDs about the status of their neighboring OSDs.
+Stone provides reasonable default settings for monitor/OSD interaction; however,  you may modify them as needed.
 See `Monitor/OSD Interaction`_ for details.

-.. index:: Ceph Monitor; leader, Ceph Monitor; provider, Ceph Monitor; requester, Ceph Monitor; synchronization
+.. index:: Stone Monitor; leader, Stone Monitor; provider, Stone Monitor; requester, Stone Monitor; synchronization

 Monitor Store Synchronization
 -----------------------------